ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

  - by collecting this functionality into a single module we can optionally disable it on systems where it's not used and save some flash (if disabled at build time) or memory (disabled at run time)
 ### Antipattern Category
+Smith:General:Unnecessary_Processing
 ### Keyword
 memory
 ### Note
+On some systems, functionality of temperature compensation is not needed.

 ## Commit #701
 ### Hash